inspec/inspec/docs-chef-io/content/inspec/resources/groups.md

 Following system groups are used in the `groups` resource:

-- in **Non-Windows** system, resource only works with groups listed in file `/etc/group` and not local groups.
+- in **Non-Windows** system, resource only works with groups listed in file `/etc/group` and not local groups of the system.

-- in **Windows** system, resource only works with local groups.
+- in **Windows** system, resource only works with local groups of the system.

 ## Availability